 The amendment to the APPI in 2020:

-- imposes an obligation to report any personal data leak incident that falls under certain categories to be specified by the PPC;33, 34 and
+- imposes an obligation to report32 any personal data leak incident that falls under certain categories to be specified by the PPC;33 and

-- prohibits a business operator handling personal information from handling personal data in an inappropriate way that may facilitate illegal or improper action.35
+- prohibits a business operator handling personal information from handling personal data in an inappropriate way that may facilitate illegal or improper action.34

 Facilitating reasonable use of data while protecting interests of a data subject

-- creates a notion of 'pseudonymously processed data'36 and excludes it from a data subject's right to ask a business operator handling personal information to disclose such data to the data subject or stop using personal data for the business operator to ensure that analysis or use of personal data will be more convenient for a business operator;37
+- creates a notion of 'pseudonymously processed data'35 and excludes it from a data subject's right to ask a business operator handling personal information to disclose such data to the data subject or stop using personal data for the business operator to ensure that analysis or use of personal data will be more convenient for a business operator;36

-- requires a third-party receiver of any data that does not constitute personal data on its provider side to confirm with a data subject if it could identify the data subject based upon the provided data.
+- requires a third-party receiver of any data that does not constitute personal data on its provider side to obtain consent from the data subject if the third party could identify the data subject based upon the provided data.

 Strengthening penalties against a violation of an order to be issue by the PPC, etc.